ryanatkn/gro/src/lib/docs/plugin.md

 Gro uses `Plugin`s to support custom usecases outside of the normal build pipeline.

-In this early implementation of plugins in Gro, plugins run serially, in the order they are returned from `plugin` in the `gro.config.ts`.
+In this early implementation of plugins in Gro, plugins run serially, in the order they are returned from `plugins` in the `gro.config.ts`.
 Each step of Gro's build processes - `gro dev` for development and `gro build` for production - runs a method of each plugin, batched together as `setup -> adapt -> teardown`, with some behavioral inconsistencies: